 One of those in attendance was Dennis Baxley, Raeford city manager.
 Baxley and many others were impressed with the artwork made by the people Monarch supports.
-So much so, on a visit to Regina Sutherland’s office, a local attorney in Raeford, Baxley noticed the art already hanging in her office and suggested she might be interested in the work from VOHC.
+So much so, on a visit to Regina Sutherland’s office, a local attorney in Raeford, Baxley noticed the art already hanging in her office and how the décor could be improved with the work from VOHC.

 Sutherland took Baxley’s advice and visited VOHC.
 She was so moved by the art, she decided to host an upscale exhibit, with a catered dinner and invited plenty of her friends and people in the community to enjoy and purchase the artwork.

-More than $1,800 worth of art was sold in two hours during the gala and gained additional exposure from The News Journal.
+More than $1,800 worth of art was sold in two hours during the gala and gained additional exposure when it was covered by The News Journal (link to article).
 Monarch’s Executive Vice President and Chief Operating Officer Jim Kelley, emphasized exposure as being a key element in making an impact on the community.

 “The artists were there and were able to talk about the artwork with the people purchasing it.
 It was a really touching moment for both sides.
 It’s getting people to see us and that’s how you break down barriers,” Kelley explained.

 “[The people we support] were very excited.
 Since then, we’ve seen more socializing among them when they’re here at VOHC.
 They seem to be more self-confident about themselves since participating in the art gala,” said Bruce Hurst, community engagement team leader at Monarch’s VOHC.